nixworks/public/news/2009/12/24/README.md

 ##### Archbishop of York
 ### [ The Archbishop of York, John Sentamu speaks out against a bill being debated in Uganda that would outlaw homosexuality. ](/news/2009/12/24/the-archbishop-of-york-john-sentamu-speaks-out-against-a-bill-being-debated-in-uganda-that-would-outlaw-homosexuality.md)
-_Context: Uganda, Archbishop of York, John Sentamu, bill, homosexuality_
+_Context: bill, John Sentamu, homosexuality, Archbishop of York, Uganda_

 ##### United States Senate
 ### [ The United States Senate passes a health-care bill expected to extend insurance coverage to 30 million additional Americans, in a party-line vote, 60-39. ](/news/2009/12/24/the-united-states-senate-passes-a-health-care-bill-expected-to-extend-insurance-coverage-to-30-million-additional-americans-in-a-party-lin.md)